 Under WIOA, the partners will update and enhance the current bridge definition policy by engaging Title I, Title II, and college credit leaders and providers to learn what is working with the current policy and what could be adjusted to ensure that bridge programs are more widely implemented across Illinois.
 Any new policy developed around the bridge definition and model will cut across all four core partner programs to ensure services are maximized for the students in the adult education programs.
-Furthermore, information garnered through the update of the definition, will inform new initiatives that promote sector-based pre-bridge and bridge programs.
+Furthermore, information garnered from the review of the definition, will inform new initiatives that promote sector-based pre-bridge and bridge activities, enhance and expand bridge programs offerings, and align with core partner WIOA requirements.
 The focus will be to expand access and success in these sector-based bridge programs across all WIOA partners, as a way to braid funding to ensure an integrated approach to service.
 As the leader in the development of bridge programs for Illinois, ICCB will use their lessons learned to help expand the program model across partners.